 Indian Pipes Facts

 - In addition, the fascinating variety of fora also represents a truly remarkable plant for yet anther reason.
 That’s because the Indian Pipes also evolved as fully parasitic in nature.
-But, this only occurs within certain very specific conditions.
+Nevertheless, this only occurs within certain very specific conditions.
 This, therefore, severely limits its potential habitats.

-- It also grows only in conjunction with certain fungi which already parasitize trees, usually beech trees.
+- Further, it also grows only in conjunction with certain fungi which already parasitize trees, usually beech trees.
 Therefore, in effect, it actually represents a parasite of a parasite.
-Finally, since it appears rather abundant in its native range, at least for the moment, the IUCN currently has no listing for it.
+Finally, since it appears to be relatively abundant in its native range, at least for the moment, the IUCN currently has no listing for it.

 Indian Pipes Physical Description

-Most notably, the astonishing Indian Pipes distinguishes itself from other plants in terms of appearance.
+Perhaps most notably, the sincerely astonishing Indian Pipes distinguishes itself from other plants in terms of appearance.
 That holds true due to the fact that it remains predominantly pure white in color.
-This, understandably, occurs due to its lack of chlorophyll.
+This occurs due to its lack of chlorophyll.
 However, it will occasionally display light pink shades with small black spots.

-Most specimens of the amazing species also tend to attain only a moderate size.
+Additionally, the great majority of specimens of the amazing species also tend to attain only a moderate size.
 In point of fact, these typically achieves a maximum height measuring roughly 12 in (30 cm).
-Further, its leaves generally develop quite few in number, and rarely exceed 0.4 in (10 mm) in length.
+Further, its leaves also generally develop as quite few in number.
+Also, these themselves rarely exceed 0.4 in (10 mm) in length.

 Finally, this comparatively astonishing plant possesses yet one more remarkable physical feature to amaze the viewer.
 That’s because of the fact that each specimen only produces a single downward pointed flower per stem.
-Meanwhile, the fruit consists of a small capsule.
+Meanwhile, the fruit of the Indian Pipes consists of a small capsule.
 This enlarges and turns upright when the seeds reach maturity.

 - Kingdom: Plantae

 - Phylum: Angiosperms